ajkhattak/NextGenSandbox/doc/configuration.md

 - `configs/calib_config.yaml`: calibration strategy, objectives, plugins, and the parameter-file directory.
 - `configs/calibration/*.yaml`: model-specific calibration parameter blocks.

+If you are setting up your first custom project, read this guide together with [workflow.md](./workflow.md), which shows the recommended single-basin workflow and when to scale runs with the Sandbox Launcher.

 ## Command Requirements

 Different commands use different parts of `sandbox_config.yaml`.